geological-survey-of-queensland/geological-properties-database/README.md

 #### Observation
 * An act of carrying out an observation using a _procedure_ to measure, estimate or calculate a value of a geological or administrative feature, a site, or a sample.
 * Observations are activities that produce results.
+* Observations may be the observation of the physical limits of an interval
-* Examples: field measurements, hyperspectral scanning, inductively coupled plasma spectrometry
+* Examples: physical properties, hyperspectral scanning, gravity, stratigraphic interval, mineralogical components
 * See the [GSQ Observation Profile](https://github.com/geological-survey-of-queensland/gsq-observation-profile)
 * See [sosa:Observation](https://www.w3.org/TR/vocab-ssn/#SOSAObservation)